guildai/guildai/guild/tests/batch-handle-trial-status.md

     >>> project.print_runs(status=True)
     op.py+  staged

-We have a staged batch run that we can use to initialize some staged trials.
+We have a staged batch run that we can use to initialize some pending trials.

     >>> batch_run = project.list_runs()[0]